BERD-NFDI/assured/content/trainings/index.md

 +++
 title = "Training"
-weight = 3
+weight = 1

 [extra]
 header_image = "about/pexels-photo-270557.jpeg"
 +++

-## ASSURED Modules
+# ASSURED Modules

+{% page_lead() %}
-**ASSURED** is an adaptable online training with several modules types that cover different needs.
+ASSURED is an adaptable online training with several modules types that cover different needs.
+{% end %}

 Our **core modules** represent a minimum standard that is expected of researchers and professional staff wherever they access and handle sensitive data.
 The completion of the core modules provides researchers with a standardized accreditation recognised across Research Data Centres in Germany.